lgreco/cdp/docs/source/COMP170/notes/throwOrCatch.rst

 I am not a big fan of predictable and preventable crashes.
 We know that things can go wrong with files.
 Maybe users will type the wrong name.
 Maybe the file is located on a flash drive that is not plugged into the computer.
 Maybe the file is on cloud storage like Google Drive, and the computer is temporarily disconnected from the internet.

 If we can predict an exception, we can prevent it.
 And by preventing it, we allow our program to end gracefully.
-That's when it is preferable to use a ``try/catch`` block than to throw a fit, sorry, AN exception.
+That's when it is preferable to use a ``try/catch`` block than to throw a fit, sorry, an exception.

 Let's rewrite method ``scanFile`` in a gentler manner: